As a React developer, optimizing performance is crucial. Two tools that help with this are useMemo

 useMemo

-is a React hook that memoizes the result of a function.
-In simpler terms, it caches the output of a computation and only recalculates it when one of its dependencies changes.
-This is particularly useful for expensive calculations that don’t need to be repeated on every render.
+is a React Hook that remembers (or “memoizes”) the result of a calculation.
+This means it stores the result and only recalculates it when certain values (dependencies) change.
+This is great for expensive calculations that don’t need to be repeated every time a component re-renders.

 import React, { useMemo } from 'react';